shivani1494/urlcrawler/README.md

 ## Approach to Design

 In the above question, we have only been asked to crawl 2 levels for simplicity & avoid huge amounts of data, however, if we designed a solution that could only crawl 2 levels, our solution would not be able to scale to any number of level/depth_n.
 Tailoring a solution to only depth_2, we could have taken a basic logic approach(only store and traverse internal urls in origin).
-Only output external urls in html bodies of (origin + internal urls in origin).
+Only output external urls in response bodies of (origin + internal urls in origin).

 Typically, every domain has multiple internal pages and every internal page has sub internal pages.
 For example-- example.com/abc, example.com/about, example.com/static, example.com/abc/originstatic.